FedeCasper/test-wiber/README.md

 Remember to update the connection details in both the backend configuration and the Docker Compose file to link it with your desired database.

-## Contribution

-Contributions are welcome!
-Please follow the standard contribution workflow.

 ## Known Issues

  - This project structure may not work with Node.js versions below 14.